KingdomTechie/project0/READEME.md

 # Technologies Used

-- I refrained from using any CSS frameworks or Libraries from the time being, being that I want to keep sharpening my skill in vanilla CSS.
-The depth of CSS functionality I used was using @keyframes and the animation property.
+- I refrained from using any CSS frameworks or Libraries for the time being, being that I want to keep sharpening my skill in vanilla CSS.
+The depth of CSS functionality I used was using @keyframes and the animation property and Jquery for CSS manipulation.

 ### JQUERY
 - I used Jquery to manipulate the DOM.
 Specifically, adding event listeners, appending, preppending elements to the DOM, and adding pictures.